cobalthq/cobalt-product-public-docs/content/en/Cobalt-API/get-findings.md

 ## Step 1: Get All Findings

-Retrieve all [findings](/platform-deep-dive/pentests/findings/) with the following REST call:
+Retrieve all [findings](/platform-deep-dive/pentests/findings/) of an organization with the following REST call:

 ```bash
 curl -X GET "https://api.cobalt.io/findings" \